theias/ias_package_shell/src/templates/project_dir/tests/README.md

 a standard for how automated tests are defined, and run, etc.
-I believe that something as simple as "just making sure the program doesn't have syntax errors" should be sufficient for simple things that have no substantial risk of being deployed with bugs.
+I believe that something as simple as "just making sure the program doesn't have syntax errors" should be sufficient for simple things that have no substantial risk of being deployed with bugs, or there is little risk to having been deployed with bugs.

 To that end, I will eventually be making testing templates that automatically work the following scenarios: